New Mexico Medicare Insurance Plans

 - Working and Disabled Individuals (WDIs): For individuals who because of earnings do not qualify for Medicaid benefits under the QMB, SLIMB, or QI1 programs.

 State Health Insurance Assistance Program (SHIP)

-The state of New Mexico’s Aging & Disability Resource Center (ADRC) provides services for you in order to help with questions about your Medicare benefits.
+The Aging & Disability Resource Center (ADRC) in New Mexico provides services for you in order to help with questions about your Medicare benefits.
 These services are provided via the State Health Insurance Assistance Program (SHIP), funded in part through a grant from the Centers for Medicare and Medicaid Services (CMS).